arcweb/arcwell/README.md

 collected by [Arcweb Technologies](https://arcwebtech.com/) team members in building digital products focused on healthcare and adjacent industries.

-Arcwell is an extensible platform for modeling digitial solutions to healthcare needs including clinical pathways, captured data including patient observations, and powering the delivery and management of clinical trials, surveys, assessments, questionnaires, clinical decision support systems, and more.
+Arcwell lowers the effort required to model digitial solutions to healthcare needs including clinical pathways, captured data including patient observations, and powering the delivery and management of clinical trials, surveys, assessments, questionnaires, clinical decision support systems, and more.